BrunaLab/HeliconiaSurveys/README.md

 4. The [output of data validation](https://brunalab.github.io/HeliconiaSurveys/survey_validation.html) algorithms
 5. A log of [post-publication corrections or code updates](NEWS.md).
 6. Lists of [HDP publications and publicly available data sets](https://github.com/BrunaLab/HeliconiaSurveys/blob/c0e2e6ca5d1013f0fff6da2cfef089bad7593ef8/docs/pubs_and_data/pubs_data.md).
-7. Records and information related to conducting the surveys and cleaning the data, including scanned copies of the original datasheets (_in progress_), a list of plants for which id tags were replaced during field surveys, a records of treefalls documented while conducting the survey.
+7. Information and files related to surveys and data collection, scanned copies of the original datasheets (_in progress_), a list of plants for which id tags were replaced during field surveys, a records of treefalls documented while conducting the survey.
+A description of these records and links to download them [can be found here](docs/survey_records/survey_records.md).

 <!---
 This repository contains the following folders: